junbangliang/junbangliang.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a master's student at Columbia University.
+I am a PhD student at Columbia University.
 Previously I completed my BE(Hons) in Mechatronics Engineering at The University of Auckland, where I worked on robotics at the [New Dexterity](https://newdexterity.org/) research group advised by [Minas Liarokapis](https://minasliarokapis.com/).

-My focus is on mechatronics and mechanical design of robots and automation systems.
+I am interested in robots and I work on robot learning, mechatronics and robot mecahnisms.

-I grew up in New Zealand and [here](/projects/nz/) are some photos of New Zealand and my friends.
-I had an amazing time working on creative projects with them, including [LightSense](/projects/1_project/).
+I grew up in [New Zealand](/projects/nz/) and I had an amazing time working on creative projects such as [LightSense](/projects/1_project/).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.